abbeylabs/abbey-starter-kit-github/README.md

 This example shows how to create a Grant Kit.
-The example features requesting access to a [GitHub Team Membership](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/team_membership) from multiple reviewers, requiring only `all_of` the reviewers to approve the access and has an expiration of 24 hours.
+The example features requesting access to a [GitHub Team Membership](https://registry.terraform.io/providers/integrations/github/latest/docs/resources/team_membership) from multiple reviewers, requiring only `one_of` the reviewers to approve the access and has an expiration of 24 hours.

 ## Usage